klattphysio/klattphysio.github.io/index.md

 Patients have the option to pay out-of-pocket for physiotherapy.
 It is important to note that physiotherapy fees paid directly by a patient are tax free and qualify as a medical expense for income tax purposes.

 All physiotherapy appointments at our clinic are one-on-one in a private treatment room, and we never double book our clients.
 Our goal is to get you better as soon as possible through a combination of in-clinic hands-on treatment and a self-managed home program specific to your current condition.

+For individuals with financial need seeking non-emergency medical care (including physiotherapy), [WISH Clinic](https://wishclinic.ca/) at Mount Carmel Clinic offers a wide range of medical services free of charge.